invertase/react-native-apple-authentication/README.md

 - (iOS only) You have setup react-native iOS development environment on your machine (Will only work on Mac).
 If not, please follow the official React Native documentation for getting started: [React Native getting started documentation](https://facebook.github.io/react-native/docs/getting-started).

 - (iOS only) You are using Xcode version `11` or higher.
-This will allow you to develop using iOS version `13`, the only version possible for authenticating with Apple.
+This will allow you to develop using iOS version `13` and higher, when the APIs for Sign In with Apple became available.

 - **Once you're sure you've met the above, please follow our [Initial development environment setup](docs/INITIAL_SETUP.md) guide.**

 ## Version 2.0.0 breaking changes
-Version 2 with Android support introduces a few breaking changes with how methods are accessed.
-If you're upgrading from 1.x, check out the [Migration Guide](docs/MIGRATION.md).
+Version 2 added Android support and introduced a few breaking changes with how methods are accessed.
+Please see the [Migration Guide](docs/MIGRATION.md).

 ## Installation